What is EDI?

 Additional software will be needed if integration of the EDI transactions with back office systems is desired.
 Personnel must be trained in how to use the software and communication devices.
 Maps will then need to be developed, tested and maintained.

-CovalentWorks specialty is outsourcing all of the above components of EDI for small business.
+CovalentWorks specialty is outsourcing all of the above components of cloud EDI for small business.
 All you need is internet access and email.
 We take care of everything - all of the software, EDI VAN transmission, hardware, communications and labor.

 Frequently Asked Questions (FAQs): Go to the Frequently Asked Questions page for answers to questions about EDI topics.
 Executive, Sales, Accounting, and Technology questions are addressed.